AnyChart/docs.anychart.com/Common_Settings/Legend.md

 ### Marker Symbol

 When you are working with line and spline chart you may use markers to distinguish different series.
-By default AnyChart shows marker symbols in legend - only color representation is used in a small line icon.
+By default AnyChart charting library shows marker symbols in legend - only color representation is used in a small line icon.
 If you want to tune markers in legend icons you have to adjust {api:anychart.core.ui.LegendItem}**legendItem()**{api} method.
 Sample code presented below.

 ```
   // chart data